GTI Asia China Expo 2023 Review

-It was held in Guangzhou, China but with the attendees, some of these companies might not sound familiar to you.
-Big thanks to Ted on the AH Discord and Oga Shi on Twitter for much of the info here.
+As usual, the expo was held in Guangzhou, China.
+With its attendees, some of these companies might not sound familiar to you – but a big thanks to Ted and Sega’s Oga-Shi on Twitter for much of the info here.
 I’ll start off with Wahlap since they are advertisers on the site, then go from there:

 Wahlap Technology